-We will use Visual Basic for Applications (VBA) to communicate to a PLC using Modbus TCP protocol.
-Reading ten registers in the PLC and displaying a bar graph in Excel.
+We are using Modbus TCP protocol, reading ten registers in the PLC, and displaying a bar graph in Excel. e will use Visual Basic for Applications (VBA) to communicate with a PLC.
 Previously we have used VB6 to communicate Modbus TCP.

 The following steps will be done: